org-tigris-jsapar/jsapar/docs/basics_schema.md

 ---

 # The schema
-The schema is what describes the format of the input or output.
+The schema is what describes the structure of the input or output data.
 The same schema can be used for both parsing and composing.
-Usually the easiest way to work with a schema is to use the xml format.
+Usually the easiest way to work with a schema is to use the XML format but you may also create a schema directly in java code.
+The documentation below is however based on the XML form.
 The example below describes a simple schema for a CSV file taken from the first example above.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <schema xmlns="http://jsapar.tigris.org/JSaParSchema/2.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"